cap-js/docs/get-started/in-a-nutshell.md

 synopsis: >
   Get started with CAP in a minimalistic setup.
 notebook: true
-notebooklanguages: node
-notebooktitle: Getting Started in a Nutshell
 status: released
 uacp: This page is linked from the Help Portal at https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/29c25e504fdb4752b0383d3c407f52a6.html
 impl-variants: true